jphermans/PiDNS/README.md

-# PiDNS - Lightweight DNS and DHCP Server for Raspberry Pi Zero 2 W
+# PiDNS - Lightweight DNS and DHCP Server for Raspberry Pi

-PiDNS is a lightweight DNS and DHCP server solution designed specifically for the Raspberry Pi Zero 2 W. It includes a web dashboard that allows you to monitor connected devices, view their IP addresses, and see network information in real-time.
+PiDNS is a lightweight DNS and DHCP server solution designed for various Raspberry Pi models.
+It includes a web dashboard that allows you to monitor connected devices, view their IP addresses, and see network information in real-time.

 ## Features